cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* string

-The LaunchDarkly project key.
+The feature flag's project key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#project_key FeatureFlag#project_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#project_key FeatureFlag#project_key}

 ---